jhpyle/docassemble/_docs/packages.md

 # How **docassemble** uses packages

 **docassemble** interviews can be packaged into [Python packages] that are installed on a server.
-The [Python package] also includes:
+The [Python package] can also include:

 * [Python modules], which include any [classes] and other code that you might write to go along with your interviews;